The philosophy that built TAXI — and why it might be the most important tool in your creative arsenal.

 We're living through a moment of profound disruption in creative work.
 AI tools can now produce copy, concepts, and visuals in seconds.
 The ability to generate output quickly is no longer a differentiator — it's a commodity.

-What AI cannot do — at least not yet, and arguably not in the way that matters — is apply genuine critical judgment to its own output.
+What AI cannot do is apply genuine critical judgment to its own output.
 It can produce the conventional answer at extraordinary speed.
 It cannot reliably question whether the conventional answer is good enough.

 Constructive Doubt isn't a relic of a pre-AI creative world.
 It's the skill that defines what human creative professionals bring to the table in an AI-augmented one.